 If you’re not looking to spend a fortune on a baking tool, then you should steer clear of the pizza stone.
-Nonetheless, you can enjoy consistent perfect results with other options for a sumptuous homemade pizza.
+Nonetheless, you can enjoy consistently perfect results with other options for a sumptuous homemade pizza.

 Let’s check out the alternative to pizza stone;

 This is my favorite substitute for a pizza stone.
-If you want a tool that performs like or even better than a pizza stone, you should consider the baking steel.
+If you want a tool that performs like or even better than a pizza stone, you should consider baking steel.
 This alternative works similarly to the pizza stone but differs in terms of material construction.

-The baking steel is not made from ceramic or clay but steel.
+Baking steel is not made from ceramic or clay but steel.
 Its steel construction delivers better heat conduction over the stone and allows your kitchen oven to mimic an ideal pizza oven.

-Another reason to consider the pizza steel is its robust and durable construction, which assures users that the tool won’t shatter or crack.
+Another reason to consider pizza steel is its robust and durable construction, which assures users that the tool won’t shatter or crack.
 This way, you have a product that can stand the test of time.

 Lest I forget, baking steel has a smooth surface, which makes it hassle-free to clean.
 But, sadly, the tool is way more expensive than the pizza stone.

-Most bakers opt for a pizza pan as a good alternative to pizza stone – and for a good reason.
+Most bakers opt for a pizza pan as a good alternative to a pizza stone – and for a good reason.
 This tool is designed for a singular purpose – baking pizza with a crispy crust.
 This baking tool is available in different shapes, sizes, and designs.
 Some models are perforated, and others are not.

 Perforated pizza pans are touted to be the ideal choice for making crispy pizza.
 This type has holes to promote better airflow that does two things – direct heat to the crust and less trapped moisture.
 However, the non-perforated pizza pan is mostly used in Italy to create authentic Italian pizza.